anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * EMRFS encryption
   * S3 encryption at rest: sse-s3, sse-kms, client-side. ss3-c not supported
-  * At-rest-data encryption for local disks
-    * Open-source HDFS encryption
   * EC2 instance store encryption, NVMe or LUKS encryption
   * EBS volumes: KMS (works with root volume), LUKS (doesn't work with root module)
   * TLS in transit between EMR nodes and S3
 * Spark communication between drivers & executors is encrypted
 * Hive communication between Glue Metastore and EMR uses TLS

 > EMR serverless

 Automatic provisioning of workers, amount and scheduling for jobs.
 You can specify default worker sizes and pre-initialized capacity.
 Only one region supported.
-Choose EMR release and runtime (spark, hive, presto) and submit queries/scripts via job run requests
+Choose EMR release and runtime (spark, hive, presto) and submit queries/scripts via job run requests.

 To use EMR serverless:

 1. IAM user
 2. Use aws cli to set up job execution role, allow emr-serverless service, s3 access, glue access, kms keys
-4. Create EMR serverless app
+3. Create EMR serverless app
-5. Add job (e.g. spark script, hive query) within this app
+4. Add job (e.g. spark script, hive query) within this app
-6. Obtain outputs and logs
+5. Obtain outputs and logs

 EMR serverless app lifecycle: creating, created. starting, started. stopping, stopped. terminated.
-To go to the next step, API calls are made.

 > Spark

-Distributed processing framework for big data.
+Distributed processing framework for big data analysis (OLAP).
 Allows more depth into Spark than Glue (which is serverless)

 * Has in-memory caching, optimized query execution
 * Supports Java, Scala, Python and R
 * Supports code reuse across
   * Batch processing
-  * Interactive queries (spark sql)
+  * Interactive queries (sparksql)
   * Real-time analytics
   * ML (MLlib)
   * Graph processing
+* Spark streaming can consume from KDS and Kafka
-* Spark streaming is integrated with kinesis, kafka, on EMR
+* Integration with Redshift to do ETL on Redshift directly
-* Spark is NOT meant for OLTP (not for thousands of transactions per second), it's for OLAP (longer-live queries that take longer), for analysis
+  * Usecase: lots of data in S3, open to Redshift, start a spark cluster on EMR, use that to do ETL and write again to Redshift.

 Spark apps are run as independent processes on a cluster.
 SparkContext (driver program) coordinates them and uses Cluster manager.
 It sends app code and tasks to executors, which run computations and store data.
 To run the spark script, do `spark-submit my_script.py`

-sparksql is distributed query engine for very fast queries, like jdbc, odbc, json, hdfs, parquet, etc. it gives a sql type interface on top of data

-Can be integrated with Kinesis, spark streaming can be a consumer from KDS.

-Spark can also be integrated with Redshift, it allows spark datasets from redshift. it's like a spark sql data source.
-It's useful for ETL in Redshift with Spark.
-Usecase: lots of data in S3, open to Redshift, start a spark cluster on EMR, use that to do ETL and write again to Redshift.

-> Hive

-Interface to do SQL on unstructured data sitting in EMR.
-It uses HiveQL, similar to SQL, it's interactive, it's scalable, easy OLAP queries, highly optimized, highly extensible.
-It's the most appropriate way for data warehouse application, more comfortable than Spark.

-By default, Hive records metastore info in a MySQL (sql syntax) on the master node's filesystem. if you want the metastore to persist, you must create an external metastore existing outside the cluster.
-Also to have a centralized metastore in Hive, you have to use an external service, like Glue Data Catalog, or RDS or Aurora.

-Hive maintains a "metastore" that imparts a structure you define on the unstructured data stored on HDFS for instance.
-By default, the metastore is stored in MySQL on the master node, but external metastores offer better resiliency/integration if the cluster shuts down, e.g. glue data catalog (equivalent to hive metastore, but external metastore for hive) or RDS.

-Other Hive integrations, you can load table partitions from S3, write tables in S3, load scripts from S3, or use DynamoDB as an external table.

 > Apache Pig

-Comes installed in EMR directly.
-Pig is a solution for writing mappers and reducers faster, with Pig Latin, a scripting language with SQL-like syntax.
+Service to accelerate writing mappers and reducers, with Pig Latin, a scripting language with SQL-like syntax.
 Highly extensible with user defined functions.

-EMR integration into S3:

-* Directly writing to HCatalog in S3
-* Loading custom JAR files from S3 with the REGISTER command
-* Submitting work from the EMR console using Pig scripts stored in S3

 > Apache HBase

-Non-relational, petabyte-scale database, based on Google's BigTable, on top of HDFS.
+NoSQL petabyte-scale database, based on Google's BigTable, on top of HDFS.
 It's very fast because it does processing in-memory.
 Hive integration.
-It's very similar for DynamoDB.
+It's very similar to DynamoDB.
 HBase advantages:

 * Efficient storage of sparse data
 * Appropriate for high frequency consistent reads and writes